raspberrypilearning/catch-the-bus/en/quiz1/question_1.md

   --- feedback ---

-The code has a timer block before the bus glides away.
+The code blocks run in order, look at the blocks before the `glide`{:class="block3motion"} block.

   --- /feedback ---